Generalizations to Corrections for the Effects of Measurement Error in Approximately Consistent Methodologies: Generalizations of the Methods

-A final concern is that the standard procedure forces the weights chosen to be $1/k$, which are unlikely to be optimal.
-We advocate for adding $\{\alpha_j\}$ as parameters to the BLUP before minimizing the mean squared error between $\widehat{X}_i$ and $X_i$.
+A final concern is that the standard procedure forces the weights chosen to be $\frac{1}{k}$, which, are unlikely to be optimal.
+We advocate for adding $\{\alpha_j\}$ as parameters to the BLUP directly, and treat them as a parameter minimizing the MSE between $\widehat{X}_i$ and $X_i$.
 This provides the set of optimal weights in the same sense that the BLUP provides the optimal set of $\widehat{X}_i$.
-It is not possible to derive a closed form expression for the set of weights.
-Instead, we use numerical optimization.
-In Section~\ref{subsec::incomplete_replicates} we discuss the setting when $\kappa_i \neq k$ for some $i$, where the standard estimators are not consistent.
+It will not be possible, in general, to derive a closed form expression for the set of weights and it will instead require numerical optimization, alongside the BLUP parameter estimates.

-The BLUP is only a consistent estimator for the conditional expectation, $E(X_i\mid X_i^*, Z_i)$, when the conditional expectation is linear in the conditioning variables.
-In the supplementary material we provide Lemma S1, generalizing Lemma A.1 from \citet{Carroll1990} which uses their notation for matrix derivatives and the trace operator, and specifies the inverse of $v = (v_1, \hdots, v_p)$ as $v^{-1} = (1/{v_1}, \hdots, 1/{v_p})$.
-With this we characterize the linearity of the BLUP. \begin{theorem} Under the generalized error models presented, assuming that $E(U_i\mid X_i) = 0$, we have that when $X_i^* = \eta_0 + \eta_1X_i + \delta U_i$ and when $X_i^* = \eta_0 + \eta_1X_i(1 + \delta U_i)$. \textbf{Proof:} See the supplementary material. \end{theorem}
+The BLUP is only a consistent estimator for the conditional expectation, $E[X_i|X_i^*, Z_i]$, when the conditional expectation is linear in the conditioning variables.
+In the supplementary material, Lemma \ref{lemma::conditional_mean} is provided as a generalization of Lemma A.1 from \citet{Carroll1990}, which uses their notation for matrix derivatives and the trace operator.
+Using this Lemma, we can characterize the linearity of the BLUP.
+For notation, the inverse of $v = (v_1, \hdots, v_p)'$ is given by $v^{-1} = (\frac{1}{v_1}, \hdots, \frac{1}{v_p})'$. \begin{theorem}[General Form of Conditional Means] Under the generalized error models presented, assuming that $E[U_i|X_i] = 0$, we have that when $X_i^* = \eta_0 + \eta_1X_i + \delta U_i$ and when $X_i^* = \eta_0 + \eta_1X_i(1 + \delta U_i)$. \textbf{Proof:} See Supplementary Appendix A. \end{theorem}